pabloqb2000/js-ui_on_canvas_example/README.md

 ## Description of the elements
 #### All elements
 All elements are highlightable and hideable
+The UI can auto distribute the elements in a table form
 #### Slider
 Normal slider for choosing a value between to given numbers It can show a label, show the actual value and have a discrete step size